 - Make yourself available to respond to questions from students and other alumni interested in your field.

 - Serve as a career mentor for a current student.

 - Contribute an article to our newsletter.

 - Make a campus visit to talk to students about the international dimensions of your work or research.

-To discuss any of these options, contact the Global Education Center by calling (603) 862-4788 or emailing Gregg Orifici.
+To learn more, contact the Global Education Center by emailing Mindy McMahon.

 In 1985, the first four UNH students graduated from the Program in International Perspectives, now known as the International Affairs Dual Major.
 For professor Frank McCann, the creative force behind the program, it was a dream come true.